 6.3 Stormwater Credits Program

-There is a general application fee; however, for any project that has an Approved PCSMP from PWD, the application fee is waived.
-Credits expire four years from their effective date.
-It is the property owner’s responsibility to submit a Stormwater Credits Renewal Application (Form C) at least 30 days before the expiration date.
+There is no fee to apply for stormwater credits with a Form B. Credits expire four years from their effective date.
+It is the property owner’s responsibility to submit a Stormwater Credits Renewal Application (Form C) at least 30 days before the expiration date, along with a Renewal Fee.
 Records of inspections and maintenance activities are required to support credit renewal applications.
-Applicants are referred to Section 2.2.4 and the PWD Stormwater Retrofit Guidance Manual (2015 or latest version) for more comprehensive guidance.
+Applicants are referred to the Credits and Appeals Manual for more comprehensive guidance.